The Contagion.

 I must write it before I am truly old and I forget it, or totally lose my sight, and hearing, or worse still, my mind.

 I thought I could creatively tell my story as a series of short stories, because that's how life happens.
-Lots of little pieces of a bigger puzzle.

-Life is a series of daily events.
 Sometimes mundane, sometimes full of action, while most events and coincidences appear unconnected but they aren't.

-What I have learnt is that there is a bigger picture.
-That I am just one cell in the toe of God.
 I live on a planet which is somehow connected to a huge expanse in the cosmos.
-A space greater and bigger than all of us.

 Yet that sense of smallness, does not diminish our role here.

 There are many smaller beings than us.
-All with a role to play.

 Some tiny individuals are not just one, but form part of a larger life.
 Bees or ants for instance, are one part of a colony.
-We see them as individuals, but they are not.

 I haven't fully understood the meaning of life yet, or the extent of good and evil or what role each of us has to play.
 Not yet.